-If the dosimeter runs for one hour, then it will log 60 Lavg/Leq results, and 60 LASMAX/Lcpk levels.
-In DMS, you can customize the logged data chart results by checking Lavg/Leq, Lcpk, and/or LASMAX measurement values when using the Configure button.
+If the dosimeter runs for one hour, then it will log 60 Lavg/Leq results, and 60 Lmax/Lcpk levels.
+In DMS, you can customize the logged data chart results by checking Lavg/Leq, Lcpk, and/or Lmax measurement values.